saiga006/message-finder/README.md

 ### Compatibility:

-  - Currently expected to work on phones from Android M to Android P.
+  - Currently expected to work on phones from Android M to Android Q.

 ### Code Verbosity Level: